 Perhaps it was because I was a few glasses deep that I didn’t mind, but I suspect the real culprit was where I happened to be—the sumptuous dining room of the first-ever hotel in the complex of Versailles.

-It is fitting, then, that this hotel which just opened this summer, Le Grand Contrôle, is the latest selection for our series on exciting new hotels, The New Room with a View.
+It is fitting, then, that this hotel which just opened this summer, Le Grand Contrôle, is the latest selection for our series on exciting new hotels, Room Key.
 Le Grand Contrôle is housed in the mansion designed in 1681 by Mansart and last occupied before the Revolution as a home by First Minister Jacques Necker.
 It is located next to the Orangery—which you can find by standing overlooking the Grand Canal in front of the palace, turning left and going down the steps.

 If the location is what grabs you (it’s really the only true luxury hotel in the area), the décor will reel you in.
 The hotel is an Airelles property (the group also has properties in Courchevel, St. Tropez, and Gordes), and so the design was overseen in house by Christophe Tollemer.
 It is, thankfully, more Louis XVI than XIV and so while still opulent, it is far from garish.

 In fact, despite working within historicist constraints and in an era where so many luxury hotels all look the same, the decoration is imaginative, transportive, and, somehow, comfortable.
 The underground pool, part of a spa run by Valmont, is a particular gem.